-More Science each week Longer Science units Cross Curricular Integration 1 Add a week after each lesson to teach items from the Extensions.
+More Science each week Longer Science units Cross Curricular Integration Use items from the Extensions if you have more time.
 If you want to extend the lesson during literacy time, use reading and writing Extensions.

 Animals Through Time (8-16 weeks)